jotavare/42-resources/README.md

 - [Intelligence X](https://intelx.io/) - Search engine and data archive.
 Search Tor, I2P, data leaks and the public web by email, domain, IP, CIDR, Bitcoin address and more.

 #### OTHERS
-- [The Scale of the Universe](https://htwins.net/scale2/) - This game showns the sizes of different things in our universe in relation to other different things. `Game`
 - [Time.is](https://time.is/) - 7 million locations, 57 languages, synchronized with atomic clock time.
 - [Time and Date](https://www.timeanddate.com/) - Current Time (World Clock) and online and printable Calendars for countries worldwide.
 - [The 88x31 GIF Collection](http://cyber.dabamos.de/88x31/) - A collection of 4161 classic 88x31 buttons from the 1990s, 2000s, and today in GIF format.